 This entity is the provider of support and maintenance for the retail banking application software utilised by the credit union.

-(c) TransAction Solutions Ltd
+(c) TransAction Solutions Ltd (trading as experteq)

 This entity is the provider of facilities management, bureau support and managed desktop support utilised by the credit union.